enabledhq/enabledhq.github.io/_posts/2017-04-26-digital-disruption-education.md

 - Targeting those pursuing professional learning with self-paced courses
 - Offering more vocational, modern, specific or just courses on subjects that you’d never find in university degrees (e.g. courses on 3D modelling, body language etc.)

-Once universities identify where they’re most vulnerable, they can whether they need to respond and if so, in what manner.
+Once universities identify where they’re most vulnerable, they can decide whether they need to respond and if so, in what manner.

 In the University of Adelaide’s case, [AdelaideX](https://www.edx.org/school/adelaidex) is the response.
 Now let’s analyse this move through the three lenses – human, technology, business.